Yvand/Hugo-EntraCP/content/docs/how-to/configure-proxy.md

 toc: true
 ---

-In EntraCP, the proxy is now set directly in the EntraCP configuration, you no longer need to set it on all the .config files manually.
+If the SharePoint servers access to internet through a proxy, it must be configured for both EntraCP and Windows (to validate the certificates).

 ## Configure the proxy for EntraCP

+In EntraCP, the proxy is set directly in EntraCP's configuration (no need to set it on any web.config file).
-The proxy can be set in the central administration > Security > EntraCP global configuration, or using PowerShell:
+It can be set in the central administration > Security > EntraCP global configuration, or using PowerShell:

 ```powershell
 Add-Type -AssemblyName "Yvand.EntraCP, Version=1.0.0.0, Culture=neutral, PublicKeyToken=65dc6b5903b51636"